dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v8-info.md

 v8 contains a couple of _braking changes_.
 As a migration process, you can simply search and replace:

-1. Find `black-30` and replace it with `black-20`
+1. Find `black-30` and replace it with `black-20`.
+1. Removed the undocumented icons package `dnb-ui-icons-archive`.
-1. Find these icons and replace them :
+1. Find these icons and replace them:

 - `print` to `printer`
 - `pencil` to `edit`